francoisyerg/fyp-infinite-posts/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/fyp-infinite-posts` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Include the shortcode [fyp_infinite_scroll] in your pages / posts
+3. Include the shortcode [fyplugins_infinite_posts] in your pages / posts

 == Frequently Asked Questions ==